henrixd7/dl-blocklist/README.md

 ### hosts file

-One IP and canonical hostname pair in each line separated with space, where IP is either "127.0.0.1", "0.0.0.0" or "::1".
-Alias definitions are ignored.
-Valid IP's are filtered out as not being valid canonical hostnames but invalid addresses, like 999.999.999.999, are not filtered.
-Technically this is not correct because TLD can't be numeric, so this can't be fully qualified domain but I don't consider that critical for now.
+One IP and domainname pair in each line separated with whitespace, where IP is either "127.0.0.1", "0.0.0.0" or "::1".
+Any host alias definitions are ignored.

 ~~~
 # this is a comment, it's ignored